 Mohawk Valley Crime Stoppers Wanted Person of the Week

-The Oneida County Sheriff's Office is asking for the public's help in finding this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.
+Police in Oneida are asking for the public's assistance in finding this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.

-Authorities are looking for 25-year-old Zenas Reed on a bench warrant regarding a stolen property case, according to Investigator Sahid Karcic.
+Police are looking for 36-year-old Robert M. Vendura, possibly from the Rome area on warrants issued in Oneida City Court and through the Fulton County Sheriff's Office, according to Investigator Sgt.
+Mike Burgess of the Oneida City Police Department.

+Vendura is wanted on an Oneida City Court Warrant for charges of Burglary 3rd & Petit Larceny after an incident at Lowe’s in Oneida on April 30th.
+Sheriffs in Fulton County have a warrant for his arrest regarding a shoplifting incident.

 MOHAWK VALLEY CRIME STOPPERS WANTED PERSON OF THE WEEK